Koromix/rygel/web/koromix.dev/006_misc.md

 You can find out more [in the code repository](https://github.com/Koromix/rygel/tree/master/src/drd).

-#luiggi# Luiggi

-Luiggi is an **educational toy programming language** implemented in Javascript, with four main goals:

-- Show a simple and relatively efficient implementation of a programming language:
-    * Simple lexer (tokenizer) implemented directly in JS.
-    * Simple parser and bytecode compiler (without any intermediate AST).
-    * Simple virtual machine, reusing JS data structures.
-- Use a simple syntax reminescent of Python and BASIC, with minimal overhead.
-- Provide a ready-to-use standard library with everything needed to implement simple 2D games (based on Raylib).
-- Easy to use compilation to desktop (Windows, Linux, macOS) and web-ready WASM binaries, by packing the bytecode interpreter and user code.

-The language uses dynamic typing for implementation simplicity.

-You can find out more [in the dedicated repository](https://github.com/Koromix/luigi/tree/master/luiggi).

 #sanebb# SaneBB

 SaneBB is a **small and fast BBCode parser in Java**, which I made as an alternative to the horribly overengineered and [inner-platform effect](https://en.wikipedia.org/wiki/Inner-platform_effect) victim [KefirBB library](https://github.com/kefirfromperm/kefirbb).